 (i) "Value" with respect to Other Eligible Support and Other Posted Support means Valuation Percentage times the stated amount (undrawn portion) then available of any Letter of Credit maintained by the Pledgor (or its Credit Support Provider) for the benefit of the Secured Party to be unconditionally drawn by the Secured Party.

-(ii) "Transfer" with respect to Other Eligible Support and Other Posted means:
+(ii) "Transfer" with respect to Other Eligible Support and Other Posted Support means:

-(1) For purposes of Paragraph 3(a), delivery of the Letter of Credit by the Pledgor or issuer of the Letter of Credit to the Secured Party at the address of the Secured Party specified in the Notices Section of this Agreement, or delivery of an executed amendment to such Letter of Credit (extending the term or increasing the amount available to the Secured Party thereunder) by the Pledgor or the issuer of the Letter of Credit to the Secured Party at address of the Secured Party specified in the Notices Section of this Agreement; and
+(1) For purposes of Paragraph 3(a), delivery of the Letter of Credit by the Pledgor or Issuer of the Letter of Credit to the Secured Party at the address of the Secured Party specified in the Notices Section of this Agreement, or delivery of an executed amendment to such Letter of Credit (extending the term or increasing the amount available to the Secured Party thereunder) by the Pledgor or the Issuer of the Letter of Credit to the Secured Party at address of the Secured Party specified in the Notices Section of this Agreement; and

-(2) For purposes of Paragraph 3(b), by the return of an outstanding Letter of Credit by the Secured Party to the Pledgor, at the address of the Pledgor specified in the Notices Section of this Agreement, or delivery of an executed amendment to the Letter of Credit in form and substance satisfactory to the Pledgor (reducing the amount available to the Secured Party thereunder) by the Pledgor or the issuer of the Letter of Credit to the Secured Party at the Secured Party's address specified in the Notices Section of this Agreement.
+(2) For purposes of Paragraph 3(b), by the return of an outstanding Letter of Credit by the Secured Party to the Pledgor, at the address of the Pledgor specified in the Notices Section of this Agreement, or delivery of an executed amendment to the Letter of Credit in form and substance satisfactory to the Pledgor (reducing the amount available to the Secured Party thereunder) by the Pledgor or the Issuer of the Letter of Credit to the Secured Party at the Secured Party's address specified in the Notices Section of this Agreement.
 If a Transfer is to be effected by a reduction in the amount of an outstanding Letter of Credit previously issued for the benefit of the Secured Party, the Secured Party shall not unreasonably withhold its consent to a commensurate reduction in the amount of such Letter of Credit and shall take such action as is reasonably necessary to effectuate such reduction.

 (iii) Letter of Credit Provisions.